Make an enquiry

 • Discuss a bedtime and waking time that they feel is reasonable and that allows them to get the right amount of sleep each night.

-• At the weekends they can enjoy a lie-in, however it’s best to cap it at an hour extra to help keep their body clock on track.
+• At the weekends they can enjoy a lie-in, however, it’s best to cap it at an hour extra to help keep their body clock on track.
 Sleeping in too long or too late in the day is likely to affect the following night’s bedtime and shift their body clock later.
-Many teens use the weekend to try to catch up their accrued sleep debt.
+Many teens use the weekend to try to catch up on their accrued sleep debt.
 They may be interested to know a sleep debt can never be fully paid back and if a large debt has built up over the week, a weekend is not long enough to rebalance the lack of sleep.
 Sleeping in at the weekend will also just reinforce the shift in their body clock and they are more likely to continue to feel jet-lagged, groggy and exhausted.

 teens sleep